 I’ve added the fringes on different places (arrows, photo 10).
 I started out with fringes in between two colours and in every black row, but that seemed a little sad and lonely.
 So I’ve added fringes in every 3rd row of a colour block too.
 If you’re not too sure, just start with making fringes in between the colours and in every black row, and add extra fringes if you deem this necessary later.

 Making fringes is easy.
 First, gather all your yarns and put them in a bucket or box so they can’t roll away.
 Grab a strand from each yarn and cut sections of 15cm.
 Divide these into two strands of 7 threads each with the colours split at random.
 The fringes are going to be knotted double in your blanket and if you make fringes with 14 strands, they’ll end up too bulky in my opinion.

 Take a fringe and fold it in half (photo 11).
 Insert your crochet needle through the loop, and pull the loop through your blanket (photo 12).
 If you make a fringe on the border of two colours, use the stitch in which you’ve attached your new colour.
 If you attach fringes to other parts of your blanket, just take the stem of the dc.

 Insert your thumb and index finger in the loop (photo 13).
 Then pull your ends through your loop and pull gently to tighten the fringe (photo 14, 15).
 Trim your fringes to size.

-If you want to increase or decrease the width of your blanket, add or substract 24 chains to your beginning chain of 193.
-Every 24 chains creates one ripple.
+If you want to increase or decrease the width of your blanket, add or subtract 24 chains to your beginning chain of 193.
+Every 24 chains create one ripple.
 If you want to increase in height, simply add more Row 2 repeats to either the colour blocks or add new colours altogether.